seancdavis/heartwood/README.md

 ### Controller Settings

-The controller settings are what drive the behavior of Cambium.
+The controller settings are what drive the behavior of Heartwood.
 And it's why, for simple models, you don't have to add any code to your controller and you don't need any views.